tautomer/tautomer.github.io/_posts/blog/homelab/2024-02-29-monitor_nextcloud_server.md

 to add both exporter to Prometheus.
 Note that if you have assigned a different port for either exporter, make sure it matches here.

-If you restart your Prometheus service, you should be able to see the new dataset listed as `nextcloud`
+After you restart your Prometheus service, you should be able to see the new dataset listed as `nextcloud`.

 ![prometheus](/images/homelab/grafana/prometheus_dataset.png)